What is child dedication?

 Often, parents dedicate children when they are still infants.
 There is no such requirement, however, and older children are equally welcome.
 Dedication should be done when the parents are ready to make the commitments detailed above.

 A child need only be dedicated once in a Christian church.
-Dedication is not required to make a future decision regarding salvation, nor to participate or become an owner at Liferoads.
+Dedication is not required to make a future decision regarding salvation, nor to participate in the ministries of Liferoads.

-At any time you can submit the child dedication request form at the bottom of this page, or you can indicate on a “tear off” (on the side of a Sunday service program) that you’re interested in dedicating a child.
+Reach out to let us know by messaging the church or by filling out the tear off (on the side of a Sunday service program) that you’re interested in dedicating a child.
 If there is a specific date you’d like to do it, mention that as well.
 We’ll be in touch to confirm the date and get you more details.